Sequoia National Park's giant trees at risk as fires grow

 Sequoia National Park’s giant trees at risk as fires growNew

 SEQUOIA NATIONAL PARK, Calif.
-(AP) — Firefighting resources are ramping up in the battle against two expanding forest fires threatening Sequoia National Park’s giant sequoia trees and infrastructure.
-The lightning-sparked Colony and Paradise fires cover about 11 square miles Wednesday.
-A fire spokesperson says the Colony Fire poses a threat to the Sequoia National Park’s Giant Forest but not imminently.
+(AP) — More firefighting resources are being brought in to battle two forest fires that have shut down California’s Sequoia National Park and are threatening its ancient trees.
+A national interagency management team is scheduled to take command of the fires Thursday.
+The lightning-sparked Colony and Paradise fires covered about 14 square miles on Wednesday.
+A fire spokesperson says the Colony Fire poses a threat to the Sequoia National Park’s Giant Forest.
 The grove is home to more than 2,000 giant sequoias.
-More than 300 firefighters are on the lines, aided by helicopters and air tankers when smoke conditions allow flights.
-A national interagency management team will take over the fire on Thursday.
+More than 300 firefighters are being aided by helicopters and airplane tankers when smoke conditions allow flights.